Find Affordable College Courses

 Phoenix, AZ

-With a ranking of #11, Grand Canyon University did quite well on this year’s best value schools for film, video and photographic arts students working on their bachelor’s degree.
-Grand Canyon University is a fairly large private for-profit school located in the city of Phoenix.
+Grand Canyon University ranked #11 on this year’s Best Value Film, Video & Photographic Arts Bachelor’s Degree Schools list.
+Grand Canyon University is a very large private for-profit school located in the large city of Phoenix.

 The average tuition and fees for an out-of-state undergraduate student at Grand Canyon University are $17,189 a year.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $246.